 (e) Scores will be reported on a percentage basis and entered into the officer selection scoring formula.

 (f) All hard-copy testing materials shall be returned to the Area XII Coordinator.
 Exams may not be taken from the test areas or photocopied.
 Violation of this provision shall result in disciplinary action.
+Copies of the test will not be returned.

 (g) During the Exam time the candidates will not be in possession of their cell phones or other electronic devices.

 20.8 Questioning Procedures

 (a) Thought questions are important to allow the delegates to see the officer candidate’s ability to speak extemporaneously.
-One thought questions will be asked during the candidate forum following the initial speeches for the District delegations.
+One thought question will be asked during the candidate forum following the initial speeches for the District delegations.

 (b) The selected question will be placed in envelope and sealed by the Area Officer Selection Coordinator until immediately prior to the election.
 Only the Area President is allowed to handle the envelopes containing the question.